Rules of the Competition

 Second step: the European jury, consisting of three MEPs, the President of the European Parliament and four representatives of the Foundation of the International Charlemagne Prize of Aachen will select the winner from the 28 projects submitted by national juries by 11 April 2018.

 The decision of the European jury is final.
 The jury reserves a right to reject any entry that does not comply with the requirements of the competition.

 Article 7: Prize

-One representative of each of the 28 national winning projects will be invited to attend the award ceremony on 23 May 2017 and stay for several days in Aachen, Germany.
+One representative of each of the 28 national winning projects will be invited to the award ceremony on 8 May 2018 and a stay of several days in Aachen, Germany.

 The prizes for the best three projects will be presented by the President of the European Parliament and representatives of the Foundation of the International Charlemagne Prize of Aachen.

 As part of the prize, the laureates will be invited to visit the European Parliament (in Brussels or in Strasbourg).

 The European Parliament and the Foundation of the International Charlemagne Prize of Aachen reserve the right to reproduce the contributed material for presentation, media and promotional purposes.

 The organisers cannot be held responsible for the cancellation, postponement or modification of the competition due to unforeseen circumstances.
 It is highly recommended not to wait until the last minute to transmit applications.
 Internet slowness, server problems or other issues beyond the organisers’ control may occur, resulting in the deadline passing without the application being transmitted.